Find Trade Colleges

 43% Freshmen Loans

-The total student population at Evergreen Beauty and Barber College-Everett is 597, which includes 597 full-time undergraduates.
+There are 597 full-time undergraduates at Evergreen Beauty and Barber College-Everett, and 597 students altogether.
 The school has a student-to-faculty ratio of 20 to 1.

 43% of Evergreen Beauty and Barber College-Everett students take out loans to afford college costs.
-The average amount of student loans is $6,575 a year.
+The typical student loan amount is $6,575 a year.

 The early-career average earnings of bachelor’s-degree holders from Evergreen Beauty and Barber College-Everett is $25,280.